How Many Times Can You Reuse Yeast? Here Is My Experience

-Thoroughly clean the neck of the primary, and pour the yeast layer and the liquid layer into the firs large container.
-Remember to be careful here, and to leave as much of the dark liquid layer of trub as possible.
+REMEMBER: Be careful here, and leave as much of the dark liquid layer of trub as possible.

 Seal the container, either with a sanitized lid or some plastic wrap.
 Swirl the mixture again and let it settle for around 45-60 minutes.

 #4 Repeat step #3

 You should be able to see the same three layers of liquid as before, just a bit thinner this time.
 Now do the same again, by pouring off the liquid and yeast layer, and leave the trub.
 This time you’re decanting into the storage container.
 Seal and refrigerate these for later use.